BGM-71 TOW: New concept

-In the fall of 1958, the Army's Office of Ordnance Research and Development formed the Ad Hoc Working Group at the Ballistic Research Laboratories (BRL) to define a future replacement for the SS.10 and 11.
+In January 1958, the Army's Office of Ordnance Research and Development formed the Ad Hoc Working Group at the Ballistic Research Laboratories (BRL) to define a future replacement for the SS.10 and 11.
 The team included members from Picatinny Arsenal, Frankford Arsenal, Redstone Arsenal, Watervliet Arsenal, Detroit Arsenal and Harry Diamond Laboratories.
 The group almost immediately decided not to attempt to define a weapon concept, and instead spend the next two years studying the problem while researching the possibility of using alternative guidance systems and continually watching foreign developments where the US was lagging.

+Meanwhile, aware of the British Army's dissatisfaction with the Malkara, Vickers started a private design of a smaller weapon similar to SS.10 but with a greatly improved guidance system.
+The resulting Vickers Vigilant was far easier to use in the field and required much less training.
+The Army, meanwhile, had come up with their own design that combined a system like the Vigilant with a much larger missile to produce Swingfire.
+The goal was to allow the launcher to remain completely undercover while a gunner took a portable sight forward to aim at the targets from a concealed location.

-It was at some point during this early development that the British became aware of the US developments.
+It was at some point during these early stages that the British became aware of the US developments.
 Having approved Swingfire to some degree based on the possibility of foreign sales, the emergence of a possible US competitor was a concern.
 Meetings between Solly Zuckerman and John H. Rubel led to the July 1961 Rubel-Zuckerman agreement, wherein the UK would continue development of the long-range Swingfire while the US concentrated on shorter-range missiles, up to 1000 m, with new guidance systems.
 The US agreed to not introduce a system that competed directly with Swingfire or Vigilant without prior consultation but was free to develop new unguided "assault weapons" to replace the LAW.
 Both the US and Canadian Army agreed to purchase Swingfire for the long-range role.